The Latest | Israeli strike kills 3 sons of Hamas leader Ismail Haniyeh

 An Israeli airstrike in Gaza killed three sons of Hamas leader Ismail Haniyeh, according to Israel's army and the militant group's official media, with Haniyeh accusing Israel of acting in ''the spirit of revenge and murder.''

 The Israeli military confirmed it carried out the attack Wednesday, saying the men conducted militant activity in central Gaza, without elaborating.
-Hamas' Al-Aqsa TV station said three of Haniyeh's grandchildren were also killed in a single vehicle targeted by an Israeli drone in northern Gaza.
+Hamas said four of the leader's grandchildren were also killed.

 In an interview with the Al Jazeera satellite channel, Haniyeh said the killings would not pressure Hamas into softening its positions amid ongoing cease-fire negotiations with Israel, brokered by international mediators.